What Is Dash and How Does It Work?

 Dash was initially launched in 2014 as "Darkcoin," with a focus on user's anonymity and privacy.
 Although the cryptocurrency still has robust encryption, the primary objective of the project has gone through readjustment.
-It was renamed to Dash or Digital Cash with the aim to provide an affordable and convenient means to make day to day payments for a wide range of products and services.
+It was renamed with the aim to provide an affordable and convenient means to make day to day payments for a wide range of products and services.
 The currency wanted to be a highly practical alternative to bank cards and hard cash.

 How Does Dash Work and What Technology Is Behind It?

-The presence of Masternodes doesn't only enhance the security of the Dash network but ensures quick speed of transactions.
-Since this requires additional effort and resources, Masternodes are adequately rewarded by Dash for the support they provide.
-45% of the rewards go to all miners, while Masternodes receive 45 %.
+The presence of Masternodes doesn't only enhance the security of the network but ensures quick speed of transactions.
+Since this requires additional effort and resources, Masternodes are adequately rewarded for the support they provide.
+45% of the rewards go to all miners, while Masternodes receive 45%.
 10% of coins are allocated for funding future network projects and improvements.
-In order to send and receive funds, Dash uses a similar protocol of public and private keys.
-This unique way of handling transactions doesn't only allow Dash to process and verify transactions at a rapid pace but also ensures the miners who are putting in the excessive effort don't leave the platform by rewarding them adequately.
+In order to send and receive funds, the cryptocurrency uses a similar protocol of public and private keys.
+This unique way of handling transactions doesn't only allow it to process and verify transactions at a rapid pace but also ensures the miners who are putting in the excessive effort don't leave the platform by rewarding them adequately.

 Is Dash Real Money?